adh-english-with-languages-ba-hero-01

 Graduate careers

-Many of our graduates go on to work in careers in a variety of areas such as archival work, the media, the civil service, marketing, journalism, the arts, library services, teaching English as a foreign language, and public relations.
-English Literature graduates have earned roles such as Associate Producer at the BBC, Picture Book Editor at Pan Macmillan and a Senior Press Officer in the Children's Department at Penguin Random House.
+Our graduates pursue successful careers in a wide range of fields, including archival work, media, civil service, marketing, journalism, the arts, library services, teaching English as a foreign language, and public relations.
+Many have secured impressive roles, such as Associate Producer at the BBC, Picture Book Editor at Pan Macmillan, and Senior Press Officer in the Children's Department at Penguin Random House.

 Take your next steps